egberts/egberts.github.io-src/content/articles/dns-bind9-local-dnssec.md

 * `10.in-addr.arpa.`
 * `whatevermydesiredtldisgoingtobe.`

-By having these non-root trust-anchors, we could have a controlled set of RFC-compliant DNS resolvers herding all the queries from its internal net, and still DNSSEC-validate all the answers related to the inside.
+By having these non-root trust-anchors, a controlled set of RFC-compliant DNS resolvers can be herding all the queries from its internal net, and still DNSSEC-validate all the answers related to the inside.